replit/ReplitLM/README.md

 All released Replit models are available on Huggingface under the [Replit organization page](https://huggingface.co/replit) and can be used with the Huggingface Transformers library.

 You can use the Replit models with Huggingface Transformers library.
 The README for each released model has instructions on how to use the model with Huggingface Transformers.
+Make sure you set the `clean_up_tokenization_spaces=False` when decoding with the tokenizer as well use the recommended post processing given in the README.

 | Model | README |
 | --- | --- |